NeuraLegion/shainet/README.md

 SHAInet - stands for Super Human Artificial Intelligence network a neural network in pure [Crystal](https://crystal-lang.org/)

-This is a free-time project, happily hosted by NeuraLegion that was created as part of some internal research.
+This is a free-time project, happily hosted by BrightSec that was created as part of some internal research.
 We started it with research in mind, rather than production, and just kept going, also thanks to members of the community.

-We wanted to try and implement some inspiration from the biological world into this project.
-In addition to that, we wanted to try an approach for NNs using object-oriented modeling instead of matrices.
-The main reason behind that was, to try new types of neurons aiming for more robust learning (if possible) or at least have more fine-tuned control over the manipulation of each neuron (which is difficult using a matrix-driven approach).
+The original version of SHAInet was created with the goal of testing biologically inspired neural networks, but it has since evolved into a more general-purpose neural network library.

-At the [Roadmap](https://github.com/NeuraLegion/shainet#development) you can see what we plan to add to the network as the project will progress.
+The latest versions of SHAInet are designed to be used for training and running neural networks, with a focus on simplicity and ease of use.
+It supports various types of layers, activation functions, and training algorithms.

 ## Installation